OctopusDeploy/blog/blog/2021-11/using-google-cloud-secret-manager-with-octopus/index.md

 - **Google Cloud Zone**: Specify the default zone.
 This sets the `CLOUDSDK_COMPUTE_ZONE` environment variable.
 - **Secret names to retrieve**: Specify the names of the secrets to return from Secret Manager in Google Cloud, in the format: `SecretName SecretVersion | OutputVariableName` where:

-    - `SecretName` is the name of the Secret to retrieve.
+    - `SecretName` is the name of the secret to retrieve.
     - `SecretVersion` is the version of the secret to retrieve. *If this value isn't specified, the latest version will be retrieved*.
     - `OutputVariableName` is the *optional* Octopus [output variable](https://octopus.com/docs/projects/variables/output-variables) name to store the secret's value in. *If this value isn't specified, an output name will be generated dynamically*.